EugeneLoy/play2-openshift-quickstart/README.md

 It was also of great help Grant Shipley's [article on building a quickstart for openshift](https://www.redhat.com/openshift/community/blogs/how-to-create-an-openshift-github-quick-start-project).

-Play framework native support for openshift was a long awaited and pretty popular feature (you are still on time to vote for it [here](https://www.redhat.com/openshift/community/content/native-support-for-play-framework-application)).
+Play Framework native support for openshift was a long awaited and pretty popular feature (you are still on time to vote for it [here](https://www.redhat.com/openshift/community/content/native-support-for-play-framework-application)).
 So it's a great thing that Red Hat engineers came out with this simple and powerful solution, that basically let's you implement any server able to run on a linux box.
 Kudos to them!!!

 Licence
 ----------------------------